BRN Approved CEP

-This one-day workshop will be launched online in October 2020, providing nurses with 12 CEs approved by the CA BRN
+This one-day online workshop provides nurses with 11 CEs approved by the CA BRN

 Our Patient-Centered Coaching Approach

 Patient-Engagement, Patient-Centered Care, and partnership.
-These are the three most important factors in obstetric nursing in order to achieve the Vaginal Birth Initiative.
+These are the three keys in obstetric nursing leading the way to achieve the Vaginal Birth Initiative.
 These were also found to be the leading principles of safety of care and patients' satisfaction in general healthcare.
 However, obstetric caregivers are hardly trained with adequate coaching strategies and labor support tools that can achieve these three desired goals.
 We got you covered!

 How broad is the variety of labor support tools with which you can support your patients right now?
 How can you help them cope and progress in their labor?